 DLSS if you don’t know is an Nvidia RTX technology that uses AI which maintains the detail and also improves the image quality while increasing the frame rates significantly.

 We already saw how Nvidia gained over 10-20% performance with the use of faster memory in already existing graphics cards in the GTX 1600 series.
 The GTX 1650 and GTX 1660 use GDDR5 memory but the GTX 1650 Super and GTX 1660 Super have GDDR6.
 GDDR6 has faster speed and more bandwidth than GDDR5 and this alone makes the GTX 1650 and 1660 Super GPUs faster without any increase in the cost.

 The improvement now from GDDR6 to GDDR6X is even greater.
 While the GDDR6 memory comes with a speed of 12-14Gbps, GDDR6X runs at 19.5Gbps.
 Therefore naturally that is a significant improvement in the RTX 3080.
 Also, the memory is increased by 2GB, so now the RTX 3080 has 10GB VRAM while the RTX 2080 has 8GB.

-Memory interface is also increased from 256-bit to 320-bit but currently, the memory bandwidth is officially not shown on the Nvidia’s RTX 3080 page at the time of writing this article.
+The memory interface is also increased from 256-bit to 320-bit but currently, the memory bandwidth is officially not shown on Nvidia’s RTX 3080 page at the time of writing this article.
 Many sources indicate that it is 760GB/s which is almost 1.7X the bandwidth of RTX 2080.